 02 of 10

 Forgo the inner envelope and blotter paper, which are leftover relics from times when ink needed time to dry and people wanted a pristine envelope.
 Rather than having a reply card, ask guests to reply online or by the telephone.
-Not only will you save money on the printer bill, it should also reduce your postage expense.
+Not only will you save money on the printer bill, but it should also reduce your postage expense.

 03 of 10